Case Study

 • Conversation-level guidance for live calls

-• Deeper detail when credibility, compliance, or edge cases matter
+• Deeper detail when credibility, compliance, or edge cases mattered

-This ensures the system works equally well during a live call, async follow-up, or internal prep.
+This helped the system work during live calls, async follow-up, and internal prep.

 Each archetype page combined what customers say, how they feel, and how to respond, translating research insights into actionable, in-the-moment guidance.
 This supported both speed and depth during calls, follow-ups, and internal coaching.